Collins Industries: 2010s

 In 2010, American Industrial Partners formed Allied Specialty Vehicles out of four of its transportation holdings, including Collins and its subsidiary companies.
 Under ASV, Collins was part of a conglomerate including fire/emergency vehicles, recreational vehicles, transit and school buses, and industrial vehicles.
 In 2015, Allied Specialty Vehicles was renamed the REV Group, and went public in 2017.

+By the end of 2010, the Collins facility was rebuilt after it was damaged on June 7, 2009.

 On March 29, 2012, Collins unveiled the Nexbus series, replacing the long-running Bantam series; the first Nexbus was produced on May 16, 2012.
 In place of the former Guide and Quantum, all three Collins brands adopted Nexbus branding.
-In 2014, collins starting manufactured the Nexbus using the Ford Transit 350/350HD chassis.
+In 2014, Collins starting manufactured the Nexbus using the Ford Transit 350/350HD chassis.
 By 2016, Collins retired the Mid Bus and Corbeil brands entirely, using the Collins brand across North America.

 For 2018, Collins introduced the Collins Low Floor variant of the Nexbus body.
 The first school bus derived from the Ram ProMaster body, the Low Floor is equipped with a flat floor and a folding wheelchair ramp.